 The Nest Secure also works with the entire suite of other Nest products, interconnecting to give you a fuller picture of your home.
-You can link it up to the Nest Cam to start recording thieves whenever Secure detects motion at a window or door, or the Nest x Yale lock which can automatically disable the whole security system when you arrive.
-You'll be able to link it up to the Nest Hello doorbell once that arrives, too.
+You can link it up to the Nest Cam to start recording thieves whenever Secure detects motion at a window or door, or the Nest x Yale lock which can automatically disable the whole security system when you unlock it.
+However, you can't exactly lock the door and have the entire system arm.

 Top picks:The best home security cameras

 If you go the Secure + Nest Cam route, Nest's subscription service for cloud back-up of video recordings is called Nest Aware and costs $10 a month or $100 a year for one camera.
 Cellular back-up is also available for $5 a month.
 By the way, if the Secure's alarm goes off, your Nest cameras will automatically switch on and start recording footage - even if they weren't scheduled to be on.

 While the system used to come with optional 24/7 monitoring from MONI, Nest has now partnered up with Brinks.
 If you commit to three years with Brinks, you can get it for $19.99 a month.
 If you don't, you'll be paying $29.99 a month but you can cancel anytime.
 If your Nest Secure alarm is triggered, Brinks will be alerted and will get in contact.
 They'll figure out the nature of what's going on and alert the authorities if needed.
 They'll also stay in contact until the situation is dealt with.

 There are a couple of bad things about these integrations.
 While it's nice to get a fuller security picture of your home, it feels like you're being nickeled and dimed.
 You have to buy all these other Nest products or subscriptions to get ultimate security.
 Why not offer a subscription package where you get everything in a more affordable manner?